-There are some themes and theme frameworks, such as Thesis, which offer Category and Tag optimization out of the box.
+There are some themes and theme frameworks, such as Thesis by DIY Themes, which offer Category and Tag optimization out of the box.
 Thesis calls the Introductory fields “Archive Title” and “Archive Content,” respectively.
 Thesis also does another thing very well: it enables HTML in these fields (not enabled by default), so that you can easily add rich text, images and more.

 Allow HTML in Category Descriptions Plugin

 If you can get the Introductory fields in place, but cannot format them properly, then you may need to enable HTML.
 There is a plugin that handles this elegantly, at least for Categories.
-Download the Allow HTML in Category Descriptions Plugin and give it a try.
+Download the Allow HTML in Category Descriptions Plugin from the WordPress repository and give it a try.

 Yoast WordPress SEO Plugin